KEPR-TV: History

 On April 11, 2013, Fisher announced that it would sell its properties, including KEPR-TV, to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.

-Programming

-Syndicated programming

-Current syndicated programs on KEPR include The Kelly Clarkson Show, Dr. Phil, Judge Judy, The Big Bang Theory, and The Simpsons, which has aired at 7:30 p.m. for a majority of the time since it went into syndication in the fall of 1994.

 News operation

 KEPR's morning, 10 p.m. (on CW), 11 p.m. and weekend newscasts are shared with KIMA-TV.
 Branded as KIMA/KEPR Action News, they cover both the Columbia Basin and the Yakima Valley.
 KEPR continues to produce its own 5 and 6 p.m. weekday newscasts.
 There are no noon newscasts unlike most CBS affiliates.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

+On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which will syndicate games over-the-air.
+Games in Pasco will air on KEPR's third subchannel.